AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/binaries/build_openjdk_8.md

 * [Windows](https://java.net/projects/adoptopenjdk/pages/GetSource#MS_Windows)<br/>
 In case Windows or MacOS X users have issues with installing or downloading the sources, it is a good idea to create your own VM using Oracle’s VirtualBox and [follow the instructions](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKVM).
 Build and continue with the rest of the instructions till the Get Sources page (and then follow the above steps under Download source by running ```sh getSource.sh```).

-Configure Openjdk setup (Optional if you haven’t run it)
+Configure OpenJDK setup (Optional if you haven’t run it)

 ```$ bash configure```